 Jakarta is home to many exciting theme parks and rides as well as magnificent architectural marvels.
 Taman Mini Indonesia Indah, Istiqlal Mosque, and Dunia Fantasi are only some of the most fascinating attractions in Jakarta worth visiting.
 And of course, there are a lot of other beautiful things that you can discover in Jakarta just by exploring it on foot.

-Considering that you are travelling on a budget, Kuala Lumpur, Malaysia should be on your travel bucket list as well.
+Considering that you will travel on a budget, Kuala Lumpur, Malaysia should be on your bucket list as well.
 Aside from many cheap airfare promos that you can avail online, the food scene in this city is a thing to beat.
 This is due to the mixture of cultural ethnicities living in the city.
 Kuala Lumpur will let you taste and experience Malay, Chinese, and Indian cuisine and culture all in one stop.

-No Malaysian experience would be complete without trying the invigorating bakuteh, the creamy sang har kwey teow, and the mouth-watering meat-on-stick called sentul satay.
+No Malaysian experience would be complete without trying the invigorating ba kut teh, the creamy sang har kwey teow, and the mouth-watering meat-on-stick called sentul satay.
 Kuala Lumpur is a city with a lot of English speakers, too.
-So going around the city is no sweat.
+So, going around the city is no sweat.

 Places to visit while in Goa apart from its long stretch of beaches are the Museum of Christian Art, Dudhsagar Falls, and Fort Aguada, a 17th-century fortress.
 Unlike any other costly destinations in Asia, stretching your travel funds in Goa is really attainable due to the cheaper cost of living in the place.

-Nepal is arguably one of the best options when travelling in Asia on a budget.
+Nepal is arguably one of the best options when it comes to cheap Asian destinations.
 Why?
 Because the country is an ideal jump-off point for many breathtaking treks.
 Although the country’s capital, Kathmandu, is somewhat promising for more seasoned travellers, Pokhara, on the other hand, is an ideal playground for first-timers.
-Not only is it cheaper to go around in Pokhara, but it is also less crowded and more pleasurable than Kathmandu.
+Not only is it cheaper to go around in Pokhara, but it is also less crowded and more pleasurable than in Kathmandu.

 When in Pokhara, never miss the opportunity to visit the mesmerising Barahi Temple located on an island in the middle of Phewa Lake.
 The temple will give you a stunning sweeping view of Pokhara itself.
 Also, find time to visit Mahendra Gupha, a cave famous for its stalactite and stalagmite formations.

-On the other hand, if you want to see the historical side of Laos through, Vientiane has a lot to offer you.
+On the other hand, if you want to see the historical side of Laos, Vientiane has a lot to offer you.
 Pha That Luang, Patuxai, and Wat Si Saket should definitely be on your must-see bucket list while in Vientiane.

 Taiwan is ultimately a foodie’s haven.
-For a complete street food adventure, don’t hesitate to drop by Tonghua Night Market, where you can taste most of Taiwan’s gastronomic delights, such as the liu sha fritter, sheng jian bao, or the soupy and meaty xiao long tang bao.
+For a complete street food adventure, don’t hesitate to drop by Tonghua Night Market, where you can taste most of Taiwan’s gastronomic delights, such as the liu sha fritter, sheng jian bao, or the soupy and meaty xiaolongbao.

 Aside from cheap and delicious Chinese foods, Taiwan is also a mecca for Chinese artworks.
-Museum of Contemporary Art Taipei, National Taiwan Museum of Fine Arts, and Taipei Fine arts Museum will surely make you appreciate Chinese art with another set of eyes!
+Museum of Contemporary Art Taipei, National Taiwan Museum of Fine Arts, and Taipei Fine Arts Museum will surely make you appreciate Chinese art with another set of eyes!
 In addition, find time to visit the world-famous Kenting National Park and the Chiang Kai-shek Memorial.
-And to top it all off, Alishan National Scenic Area will give you a chance to see its wonderful Taiwanese sakura in full bloom if you visit Taiwan from January to March this year without even going to Japan!
-And as a bonus, residents from the Philippines can enter the country without a visa until July 2018.
-Read about the Taiwan visa-free updates here.
+And to top it all off, Alishan National Scenic Area will give you a chance to see its wonderful Taiwanese sakura in full bloom.

 Of course, this is not an exhaustive list.
-The ones listed here are only some of the cheapest Asian destinations.
+The ones listed here are only some of the cheap Asian destinations to consider, which is a lot!
 Have you chosen one already?
-Don’t forget that an exciting and memorable first-time travel starts from proper research and planning!
+Don’t forget that an exciting and memorable first trip starts with proper research and planning!